Protectimus DSPA

 Active Directory two-factor authentication using Protectimus DSPA: setup instructions

-Install the platform and the DSPA component
+Install the platform with the DSPA component